bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/general/lifepath_wizard.md

 ![Blank Lifepath Wizard](../images/lifepath_wizard_1.png)

 If no tablesets have been defined by the GM, then it will default to manual mode and you will have to roll the appropriate tables yourself and reference the rulebook.
-The process for creating the tables required is documented [here](/general/lifepath_tables).

 I had to do it this way because I cannot package content copy/pasted from the Modiphius rule book in this extension, since that is their IP.
 But if you have the PDF the process of creating the tables is not super difficult.

-Assuming that the relevant tables have been defined, the mode dropdown should be set to the configured default table set:
+Assuming that the relevant tables have been defined, the mode dropdown should be set to the configured default tableset:

 ![](../images/lifepath_wizard_roll_mode_species.png)